-Custom Blood Collection Tubes for Research Applications
+Custom Blood Collection Tubes for Clinical Research Applications

 Haematologic Technologies also offers OEM contract manufacturing of custom tubes for those who need a continuous supply for their process or product.
 Tubes will be manufactured to your specifications, on your time schedule, and with all the appropriate quality documentation.

 Tubes are made to order: please allow 2-4 weeks turn around on tube orders.